Lakshmi (2018 film): Plot

 12-year-old Lakshmi (Ditya Bhande) lives and breathes "dance" and dreams of winning the "Pride of Life India Jr." title in the national level dance competition.
 However, her single mother Nandini (Aishwarya Rajesh) detests music and dance.
 Soon, Lakshmi forms an unlikely bond with the people in a cafe near her school.
 Though Lakshmi approaches it for the music played in the store, she soon becomes a regular visitor.
 Vijay Krishna alias VK (Prabhu Deva) welcomes her when he becomes impressed by her moves, followed reluctantly by waiter Azhagu (Karunakaran).
 Lakshmi gains VK's sympathy, and he accepts her request for him to help her achieve her dreams with VK posing as her father.

 She soon enrolls herself in a dance academy with the help of VK that trains and selects students for the national-level competition.
 She befriends a lot of the students from the academy and soon gains a good name.
-Arjun (Jeet Das), one of the students, is the son of the dance master Sofia (Arjun's mother).
 She soon makes it to the team that represents the academy.

 On the day of selections, Lakshmi has cold feet and fails to perform due to stage fright, leading to her team's disqualification.
 In anger, Sofia asks her to leave and never return.
 When VK learns of this, he comes to the selection arena and requests to give Lakshmi another chance.
 It is revealed that VK was a dancer who had participated in Pride of India in 2005 but could not make up to the finals due to an accident, which led him to a coma.
 The selections chief, Yusuf Khan(Salman Yusuff Khan), on seeing VK, accepts and makes him an offer that Lakshmi and her team could come on board the competition if he agrees to be the coach for the team with Sofia.
 Yusuf was often irritated with VK's popularity back in the Pride of India 2005, and his jealousy upon him may have been why he came up with this suggestion, as it gives him a chance to beat VK this time with his own dance team.
 VK agrees to be the coach and is able to help the team.
 In one of the rounds, the kids in Yusuf's team scatter the stage with pins before VK's team performs.
 Lakshmi and Arjun star together in the romantic dance but struggle greatly with the rest of their team, due to the pain from the sharp pins.
 They all manage to complete the dance but have bloodstains all over by the end of it.
 VK and Sophia seem to be the only ones who notice.
 They manage to make it to the final round, though in immense pain from the pins.